Minimum and Overtime Wages in Coral Gables, Florida

 Wages for tipped employees work differently.
 Employers receive a tip credit, which is the credit amount employers have toward the minimum wage total amount.
 The FSLA tip credit is $2.13.
 Employers must cover $5.12..
 The Florida tip credit is $3.02.
 Under the Florida Constitution, the Florida tip credit is fixed at the 2003 amount of $3.02.
 Despite the fact that the Florida minimum wages has increased, the tip credit has remained the same.
 In Florida, as of January 1, 2013, the minimum wage for tipped employees is $4.77, which is calculated by subtracting the tip credit of $3.02 from Florida’s minimum wage rate of $7.79.

 Based on employment law, employees have legal grounds to pursue claims when an employer fails to pay the Florida minimum wage and are not compensated time and a half for hours worked over forty in a given workweek.

-Consult an experienced lawyer about overtime wages in Miami
+Consult an experienced lawyer about overtime wages in Coral Gables and Miami

 An experienced employment lawyer can help you defend a claim as an employer or pursue a claim on behalf of an employee.
 Contact the Law Offices of Ena T. Diaz, P.A. to discuss your concerns about minimum wage and overtime issues.